 Hunting for God's Great Blessings

-I’m talking about our opportunitites to help your children truly focus on what is good.
+I’m talking about our opportunities to help your children truly focus on what is good.
 To know it.
 To understand it.
 To allow it to become experiential.
 Right in the middle of daily chaos!
-As a result, you will help them grow to become those whose character causes them to rise above the typical worldly attitudes and behaviors, giving them a mind conducive to honoring God and respecting others.
-Of course… we may ask, “can this do all that?”
+As a result, you will help them grow to become those whose character enables them to rise above typical worldly attitudes and behaviors, cultivating a mind that is conducive to honoring God and respecting others.
+Of course… we may ask, “Can this do all that?”
 When combined with biblical parenting, yes!
 It really can do all that.

-To begin, talk often to your kids about these two verses below, and how God requires that we in humility love him, and we in humility love others.
+To begin, talk often to your kids about the two verses below and explain how God requires us to love Him in humility and to love others in humility.

 Matthew 22:37-39